-If you are unable to collect items from our showroom or if they are too big for your car we will do our best to deliver to you.
+If you are unable to collect items from our Design Studio or if they are too big for your car we will do our best to deliver to you.

 To deliver your order we use professional couriers such as UPS and FedEx as well as Royal Mail & Parcelforce.
 Normally parcels will require a signature on delivery.

 In recent years couriers have become increasingly concerned by no-one being home to receive parcels.
 So some couriers now will not deliver to residential addresses and others raise surcharges if they cannot deliver in 2 attempts.
 Some couriers offer local drop off points (often local convenience store or petrol station) as an option instead of home delivery.